Skip to main content

 You've signed the lease, hired a chef, lined up your suppliers, and you're weeks from opening.
 Your contractor is finishing the buildout.
 You have a business plan that makes sense on paper.
 What you might not have is the insurance program your landlord, your lender, and the state of Florida actually require — and the coverages you'll desperately wish you had the first time something goes wrong.

 Restaurant insurance isn't a single policy.
 It's a package of coverages that address the specific risks of running a food service operation in Florida.
-Miss one of these, and you're either in breach of your lease, operating outside the law, or one claim away from closing your doors.
+Some requirements come from Florida law, some come from your lease or lender, and some are practical coverage decisions that can become painfully important after a claim.

 Key Takeaway